 Yet, what exactly does it mean to be an “expert” in the field of nutrition?
 Do you need two different degrees and a decade of schooling to be able to talk to others about eating healthier?
 When you’re facing down your next meal, who can you ask for solid advice?

-Below we’ll look at the differences between the three most popular nutrition careers: a dietitian, a nutritionist, and a holistic nutrition coach.
+Below we’ll look at the differences between the three most popular nutrition careers: a dietician, a nutritionist, and a holistic nutrition coach.
 Whether you’re looking for assistance from one of the above or looking to become one of the above, it’s important to know the educational requirements, job duties, and strengths of each!

-Registered Dietitian Nutritionists (RDNs) are healthcare professionals who use the science of nutrition to advise clients on reaching their peak health.
+Registered Dietician Nutritionists (RDNs) are healthcare professionals who use the science of nutrition to advise clients on reaching their peak health.
 According to the Academy of Nutrition and Dietetics (AND), RDNs can use a client’s health history to provide personalized eating and exercise recommendations, help manage chronic diseases by reviewing lab results and developing a corresponding nutritional plan, and consult around unusual issues like food intolerances, allergies, and sensitivities.
 They are skilled enough to work in a clinical setting, can analyze patient data, collaborate with other healthcare professionals, perform and present research, and become actively involved in policy and advocacy, including designing public health programs, conducting safety training, and take leadership roles in healthcare programs.

 RDNs must complete a nutrition-related bachelor’s degree through an accredited college or university and must also finish a practice program of six to twelve months accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) through the Academy.